elsorino/Edit-About/README.md

 ![Screen Shot 2019-09-26 at 23.44.37](.gitbook/assets/hexeditor.png)

-Hit CMD/Winkey + F to search for MacOS Mojave.
+Hit CMD/Winkey + F to search for MacOS Mojave/Catalina.
 On the very left side, this should be numbered at 334495.

-Now edit the MacOS Mojave text to anything less or equal to 12 characters.
+Now edit the MacOS Mojave/Catalina text to anything less or equal to 12 characters.
 Remember that if it is less than 12 characters, add extra spaces until it is 12 characters.

-After this, save your work and exit Xcode.
+After this, save and exit Xcode.

 Enter this into the terminal to replace the original binary with our modified one:

-`sudo mv ~/Desktop/modified/System\ Information /Applications/Utilities/System\ Information.app/Contents/MacOS/System\ Information`
+`sudo cp ~/Desktop/modified/System\ Information /Applications/Utilities/System\ Information.app/Contents/MacOS/System\ Information`

 After this, you can open About this Mac and your results should appear: